 Investment Performance The Plan follows a strategic asset allocation policy so that investments are diversified.
 The goal of the asset allocation is to provide the highest level of return at an acceptable level of risk.
-In 2016, the Plan's investment portfolio returned 8.33% gross of fees.
-These investment results exceeded the median 7.84% return of peer public pension funds nationally, placing the Plan's returns well within the top one-third of our peers.
+During 2017, the Plan's investment portfolio returned 15.61% gross of fees, and 15.02% net of fees.
+These investment results exceeded the overall strategic benchmark return for the Plan of 14.65%, but lagged the median peer return of 16.05% gross of fees.

-Funded Status The Plan's pension benefit fund continues to be in a healthy financial position compared to our peer group of other public pension funds nationally.
+Funded Status The Plan's pension benefit fund continues to be in a healthy financial position relative to our peer group of other public pension funds nationally.
 The Retirement Board, the Executive Director, and the Plan staff remain committed to managing the Plan's assets and liabilities to maintain the long-term financial soundness of the Plan and to have the funds needed to pay every dollar of benefits promised to every current and future retiree.
-The funded status of the pension benefit fund for the year beginning January 1, 2016 was 72.2%.
+The funded status of the pension benefit fund for the year beginning January 1, 2017 was 69.53%, after taking into account the Plan's lowered annual Assumed Rate of Return of 7.50%.
 The Plan continues to work successfully with the City to annually receive the full amount of the actuarially required contribution necessary to achieve the Plan's funding goals.
 Additional information regarding the Plan's funding is included in the Actuarial Section of the report.

-Awards The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Denver Employees Retirement Plan for its CAFR for the fiscal year ended December 31, 2015.
+Awards The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Denver Employees Retirement Plan for its CAFR for the fiscal year ended December 31, 2016.
 The Certificate of Achievement is a prestigious national award recognizing excellence in the preparation of state and local government financial reports.
 To be awarded the Certificate of Achievement for Excellence in Financial Reporting, a government unit must publish an easily readable and efficiently organized report, the contents of which meet or exceed program standards.
 The report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for one year.
-The Plan has received a Certificate of Achievement for 27 years in a row.
+The Plan has received a Certificate of Achievement for 28 years in a row.
 We believe this current report continues to meet the Certificate of Achievement program requirements and will submit it to the GFOA for consideration again this year.

-Conclusion We express our appreciation to the Plan staff who served the membership throughout 2016 and who prepared this report.
+Conclusion We express our appreciation to the Plan staff who served the membership throughout 2017 and who prepared this report.
 We hope readers find it easy to read and understand, and will recognize the contributions that the Retirement Board, Advisory Committee, and Plan staff make toward the continued successful operation of the Plan.